oldscienceguy/PebbleSDR/README.md

 (TBW)

 ###FiFi
 Fifi has an onboard sound device that must be selected as the Pebble I/Q input.
-In the device preferences, chose "Core Audio:UDA1361"
+In the device preferences, chose "Core Audio:UDA1361".
+Make sure you set the Input level in the Mac Audio settings as well.

 In order to run the FiFi rockprog configuration utility I had to first install MacPorts popt using "sudo port install popt"